manu-Char/manu-Char/README.md

 # 👋 Hi, I'm Manmath Bharde
 💻 Aspiring Web Developer | 🛡️Cybersecurity Enthusiast | 🤖 AI & Generative AI Enthusiast

-I'm a passionate Computer Engineering student who enjoys building with code and exploring the tech world.
-I love crafting websites, practicing cybersecurity, and learning the latest in web and software technologies.
+🚀 Passionate Computer Engineering student driven by curiosity and creativity.
+I thrive on building sleek web experiences, exploring the art of cybersecurity, and staying ahead with the latest in software and tech innovation.

 ## 🚀 Interests
 - 🌐 Front-End Web Development